Starting Kindergarten

 Parents and early childhood education programs should foster a child’s physical health in motor skills development, fitness and nutrition.

-Meals and snacks should meet USDA standards, and children should be given the opportunity for both indoor and outdoor play.
+Healthy snacks help manage kids’ hunger and boost nutrition.
+Children should be given the opportunity for both indoor and outdoor play.
 Programs should incorporate developmentally appropriate physical activities throughout the day.

 The preschool years are the period when children acquire basic motor (movement) skills.
 Developing both fine (use of the hands and fingers) and gross (mobility) motor skills is an essential part of development—especially when you consider that from birth to age 5, a child literally goes from a helpless little bundle to a running, jumping, drawing and self-dressing person.
 Make sure your child’s pediatrician checks on the age-appropriate development of these skills.